Where to View Wildlife in Canmore

 Heading east from Canmore, the Bow Valley Trail winds through the foothills towards Cochrane, just outside of Calgary.

-Keeping an eye along the hillsides and cliffs gives great photo opportunities (zoom lens’ make a big difference here).
+Keeping an eye along the hillsides and cliffs gives great photo opportunities (zoom lens’ makes a big difference here).

 Highway 40 Kananaskis Trail